Sonnerz/project05-fullstack-django/README.md

 To deploy this project locally;
 1) Download the project from GitHub
 2) Create a local virtual environment and install the packages listed in the requirements.txt
-3) This should create a local SQLite database
+3) This should create a local SQLite database with the Django installation
 4) Create a superuser account
 5) Run makemigrations
 6) Run migrate